vedph/cod-layout-view/README.md

 - a layout view custom web component, which can display an interactive view of the layout represented by the formula;
 - layout formula services, which can be swapped in the same layout view component.

-👉 Quick start: download or clone the repository, open a terminal in its folder, restore NPM packages (`npm i`), and run with `npm run start`.
+👉 Quick start for this repository: download or clone the repository, open a terminal in its folder, restore NPM packages (`npm i`), and run with `npm run start`.
 When started open your browser at <localhost:3000>.
 The library has no additional dependencies.

 - building: `npm run build`.
 - running: `npm run start`.